'We just folded': Husker hoops cracks again as Rutgers punishes NU in 28-point blowout

 This is where things stand with the Nebraska men's basketball team one-fourth of the way through its Big Ten season: The Huskers are earning a reputation as a team that throws in the towel when things get tough.

-That's the analysis from their own coach after a 93-65 whipping at the hands of offensively challenged Rutgers Saturday afternoon in New Jersey.
+That's the analysis from their own coach after a 93-65 whipping at the hands of offensively challenged Rutgers on Saturday afternoon in Piscataway, New Jersey.

 "We just folded," NU coach Fred Hoiberg said during his postgame radio show on the Huskers Radio Network.
 "And you've got to have some semblance of mental toughness if you're going to compete at this level, and we did not have that at all tonight.